 There is a myth you're probably familiar with that starting fruits before vegetables will result in your babe to like only sweet tastes.
 They already love sweet tastes because they're human and sweet stuff tastes great (also because bmilk and formula are both sweet tasting).
 Start with whatever food works for you (or you have on hand already!).

 15 Favorite First Foods:

 Any of these foods can be cut into sticks for self-feeding, or mashed and offered with a spoon.
 No need to thin with added liquid and/or puree.
-When roasting or sauteing, I use olive oil.
+When roasting or sauteing, I usually use olive or coconut oil.
 (For a huge list of foods to offer, check out 100 Foods to Try Before Age One)

 1. Banana (ripe and soft)